BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Cameras.md

 // Parameters: name, position, scene var camera = new BABYLON.FollowCamera("FollowCam", new BABYLON.Vector3(0, 10, -10), scene);

-//The goal distance of camera from target camera.radius = 30;
+// The goal distance of camera from target camera.radius = 30;

 // The goal height of camera above local origin (centre) of target